JoshDoody/joshdoody.github.io/_posts/2016-12-21-salary-increase-letter-sample.md

 **What is the best way to ask for a raise?**

-The process starts and ends with email, so we're going to do a deep dive into how to ask for a raise in writing.
-But we'll also talk about how to negotiate a raise in person because the one non-email part of the process is when you actually make the request.
+The process starts and ends with email, so we'll do a deep dive into how to ask for a raise in writing.
+But you'll also get word-for-word examples of what to say when asking for a raise in person because the one non-email part of the process is when you actually make the request.

-The email templates in this article are word-for-word scripts you can use so you know exactly what to say when you ask for a raise.
+Here are the exact email templates and word-for-word scripts you need to ask for a raise.

 **Looking for a specific email template?**